-The cut-off date of 1987 - records from which year on are included for all taxa in this Register - perhaps requires some explanation.
-This has been selected partly as this was the beginning of the latest date class (1987-1999) in the New Atlas of the British & Irish Flora (Preston, Pearman & Dines, 2002).
-The main records left by botanist working in the county during this time period are unfortunately only checklists for each hectad (presumably due to the pressure of achieving adequate county coverage by the deadline for the publication) along with note books listing a few more details (mainly the names of the location and recorder) for species records considered to be notable.
-Subsequent to that time Ayrshire was for several years very poorly recorded - until the much more recent attempts to record its flora in a more dedicated and systematic fashion.
-As a result, there are many areas that have not been visited for the purposes of botanising in a good number of years.
-Where a site has not been visited since 1999 or earlier, it has therefore been assumed for the purposes of this Register that any record for the location prior to 1987 which does not then also appear on the relevant New Atlas 87-99 hectad checklist is therefore now gone.
-Conversely, any record for such a site post-1987 has been assumed for the purposes of this Register still to be present.
+The cut-off date of 1987 - records from which year onwards are included for all taxa in this Register - perhaps requires some explanation.
+This has been selected mainly as this was the beginning of the latest date class (1987-1999) used for the New Atlas of the British & Irish Flora (Preston, Pearman & Dines, 2002).
+The main records left by botanists working in the county during this time are unfortunately only checklists for each hectad along with notebooks listing a few more details (mainly the names of the location and recorder) for those species that were considered to be notable at the time.
+Subsequent to that time period Ayrshire was very poorly recorded for several years - prior to the more recent attempts to record its flora in a more dedicated and systematic fashion for the BSBI's Atlas 2020 project.
+However, a few areas of the County still remain that have not been visited for the purposes of botanising in a good number of years.
+Where a site has not been well recorded since 1999, it has therefore been assumed for the purposes of this Register that any record for the location prior to 1987 which does not then also appear on the relevant New Atlas 1987-1999 hectad checklist is therefore now gone.
+Conversely, any 1987-1999 date class record for such a site has been assumed for the purposes of this Register still to be present.
+Additionally, some records from the 1987-1999 date class have been retained in this Register even if post-1999 recording visits have in fact taken place but the taxon in question has not been refound, provided there is thought to be any possibility that it may have been missed.
+It is intended that the next revision of this Register will however remove all pre-2000 records that have not been refound since.